karpanai/karpanai-web/data/blog/2005/03/07/razr-starting-to-shave-off-nokias-market-share.md

 ---
 Finally, Motorola is starting to generate some [positive buzz](http://www.msnbc.msn.com/id/7102433/site/newsweek/).
 The Razr is like the coolest cellphone ever – the iPod of cellphones.

 > For example, Motorola execs talk of a forthcoming music phone within the Razr family, Rockr, that might recognize songs being played in a club, let users download them to their phones and then send them home to their cable boxes and stereos.
-That would definitely be cool, and for Motorola, that’s the goal.
+That would definitely be cool, and for Motorola, that's the goal.